Top three reasons to hike Longs Peak

 - The cost per person decreases as the group grows, so it’s the perfect opportunity to hike with friends and family!

-Hiking in Longs Peak can be arranged for larger groups.
+Hiking in Longs Peak can be arranged for larger groups depending on guide availability.
+The cost for each additional person is $400/person.
 Contact us to make arrangements.

 Min. age requirements: